The Last of the Mohicans (1936 film): Production

-The movie was the last of several producer Edward Small's Reliance Picture Corporation made for United Artists.
+The movie was the last of several that producer Edward Small's Reliance Picture Corporation made for United Artists.
 Merle Oberon was originally announced as the female lead.
-There were plans to make the movie in colour but Small decided it was too expensive.
+Plans were set to make the movie in color, but Small decided it was too expensive.

 Philip Dunne worked on the script with John L. Balderston.
 Dunne later claimed that the final film:

 Is only a pallid ghost of what John and I originally wrote.
 Ours was a full-blooded screenplay, combining adventure and excitement with what we considered some respectable poetry in the love story between the patrician English girl and the young Mohican brave.
-Above all we painted an authentic picture of colonial American in the eighteenth century.
+Above all, we painted an authentic picture of colonial American in the 18th century.

-Dunne said that production of the film was postponed due to casting problems; he and Balderstone went away and by the time they came back shooting had started.
+Dunne said that production of the film was postponed due to casting problems; Balderstone and he went away, and by the time they came back, shooting had started.

 The film was appalling.
 In our absence, Eddie apparently had succumbed to the itch many producers have to tamper with inactive scripts.
-I don't know what writers he had hired, but they had succeeded in turning our authentic eighteenth century period piece into a third-rate Western.
-The characters even spoke to each other in twentieth century colloquialisms, and each had been rendered banal beyond belief.
+I don't know what writers he had hired, but they had succeeded in turning our authentic 18th-century period piece into a third-rate Western.
+The characters even spoke to each other in 20th-century colloquialisms, and each had been rendered banal beyond belief.

 Small then hired Dunne to rewrite the dialogue on set, although he says the structure of his original script remained altered.